-- Clarifying, enacting & embodying a passionate purpose.
+- Clarifying, enacting and embodying a passionate purpose.

-- Constantly re-educating & re-inventing yourself to take responsibility to manifest the results you want.
+- Constantly re-educating and re-inventing yourself to take responsibility to manifest the results you want.

-- Being accountable & holding others to account.
+- Being accountable and holding others to account.

-- The power of team cohesion & collaboration.
+- The power of team cohesion and collaboration.

 - Mindsets are foundational to all change.

-Here is the final instalment of my ongoing personal entrepreneurship story, describing my next three lessons & how they might also apply towards retooling to win in the ‘20’s.
+Here is the final installment of my ongoing personal entrepreneurship story, describing my next three lessons and how they might also apply towards retooling to win in the ’20s.

 The third ten years 2008-2018

-As I outlined in my previous blog, my fascination with power & role of mindsets in change processes led me to play even more deeply in the transformational leadership, team coaching & organisational culture development space.
+As I outlined in my previous blog, my fascination with power and role of mindsets in change processes led me to play even more deeply in the transformational leadership, team coaching, and organisational culture development space.
 Which initiates the final set of three lessons learned from being an entrepreneur.